PR-research-data-tools/RP-Matlab-Code-Green/README.md

 ### `RQ3/Analysis`:
-`EnergyProcessorStats.py`: Scripts used to perform stastical tests.
+`EnergyProcessorStats.ipynb`: Scripts used to perform stastical tests.
 `EnergyOptimizationProcessor.py`: Scripts used to process optimization results.